InTensorfiers/intensorfiers.github.io/docs/installation/steps/install-dependencies.md

 By integrating these supplementary libraries, you gain access to a comprehensive toolkit designed to preprocess data, construct robust models, and conduct meticulous result analyses—all seamlessly intertwined within the TensorFlow framework.
 This integration of dependencies results in a well-rounded environment that empowers you to confidently and efficiently tackle intricate deep learning tasks, driving innovation and achieving remarkable results.

+Lastly, we have opted to use the pip repository instead of conda for installing the related dependencies for a couple of reasons.
+First, pip generally offers faster installation, which is important given the intensive nature of our project.
+Second, pip often provides more current and specialized libraries, particularly in areas like machine learning and deep learning.
+This choice ensures efficient installations and access to the latest tools, aligning perfectly with our project's performance and innovation goals.

 <script src="https://gist.github.com/maryalexa91/1b6ae29175bac230f25600ff817500ba.js"></script>